vuillaut/contrib-checker/README.md

 - Helps projects maintain reproducible credit and citation information

 What this repository provides
-- A Python script at `.github/scripts/check_contributors.py` that performs the check
+- A Python script at `check_contributors.py` that performs the check
-- A GitHub Actions workflow at `.github/workflows/metadata-check.yml` that runs the script on PR events
+- A GitHub Actions bot at `action.yml` that runs the script on PR events
-- A sample configuration `.github/contrib-metadata-check.yml` to control behavior

 How it works
 - The action runs on PR events.
 It runs `git log --use-mailmap --format='%aN <%aE>' BASE..HEAD` to collect commit authors, so ensure `.mailmap` is present if you need to unify multiple emails.